-Elmhurst, Illinois, Luna has physical therapists that specialize in treating patients with plantar fasciitis and/or heel spurs.
-With a focus on helping the patient return to the activities they love, our PTs design treatment plans that reduce pain, restore flexibility, improve muscle control, and help prevent re-injury.
+Elmhurst, Illinois, Luna has physical therapists specializing in treating plantar fasciitis and heel spurs.
+Focusing on helping patients return to their loved activities, our PTs design treatment plans that reduce pain, restore flexibility, improve muscle control, and help prevent re-injury.

-Best of all, with Luna, patients can receive physical therapy for heel spurs wherever it’s most convenient — at home, at the gym, or even at work.
-Our physical therapists come to you — it’s physical therapy, delivered.
+Best of all, with Luna, patients can receive physical therapy for heel spurs in the comfort of their homes.
+Our physical therapists come to you; it’s physical therapy, delivered.

-Heel spurs are bony, sometimes painful protrusions of calcium deposit on the underside of the heel bone which can extend forward by as much as one half inch.
+Heel spurs are bony, sometimes painful protrusions of calcium deposit on the underside of the heel bone which can extend forward by as much as one-half inch.
 They’re frequently associated with plantar fasciitis or inflammation of the connective tissue that attaches the heel bone to the bottom of the foot.
-Both of these conditions are especially common in athletes who frequently run and jump.
+Both conditions are prevalent in athletes who frequently run and jump.

-While some heel spurs may require surgery, more than 90 percent of patients rely on behavioural modifications and physical therapy alone to reduce pain and increase mobility.
+While some heel spurs may require surgery, more than 90 percent of patients rely on behavioral modifications and physical therapy to reduce pain and increase mobility.

 Heel spurs can be difficult to identify and diagnose.
 Firstly, only about half of patients with heel spurs will also suffer from associated pain.
 Secondly, the condition can be difficult to distinguish from other causes of foot pain.

 Heel spurs are typically only confirmed with X-rays or other medical tests.
-Patients must see an orthopedic surgeon or podiatrist to know for sure whether their foot pain is caused by a heel spur or by another ailment.
+Patients must see an orthopedic surgeon or podiatrist to know whether a heel spur or another ailment causes their foot pain.